per1234/EtherEventQueue/README.md

 - Parameter(optional): **sendEventLengthMax** - Maximum event length to send.
 Longer entries will be truncated to this length.
 The default value is 15.
   - Type: byte
 - Parameter(optional): **sendPayloadLengthMax** - Maximum payload length to send.
 Longer entries will be truncated to this length.
 The default value is 80.
-  - Type: byte
+  - Type: unsigned int
 - Parameter(optional): **receiveEventLengthMax** - Maximum event length to receive.
 Longer entries will be truncated to this length.
 The default value is 15.
   - Type: byte
 - Parameter(optional): **receivePayloadEventMax** - Maximum payload length to receive.
 Longer entries will be truncated to this length.
 The default value is 80.
-  - Type: byte
+  - Type: unsigned int
 - Returns: boolean - `true` = success, `false` = memory allocation failure

 `EtherEventQueue.availableEvent(ethernetServer, cookie)` - Returns the number of chars of event including null terminator available to read. availableEvent() will not receive a new event until the last event has been read(via readEvent()) or flushed(via flushReceiver()).